byrd-laif/soilMakers/lifeStylesForChange/lactoFermentbBasicMethod.md

 #### Cultivate cultures that heal.

+Lactic Acid Bacteria (LAB), one of the most well studied bacterial groups known from ancient times. *Lactic acid - this molecule occurs in almost every living organism and it plays an essential role in the anaerobic energy metabolism of billions of life forms.* These valuable micro-organisms are used in numerous areas, especially food industry and medicine.
+LAB produce a wide range of compounds for food upgrading.

-LAB culture (lactic acid) fermentation is a symbiotic relationship between humans and bacteria that preforms three basic functions.
+LAB(lactic acid) fermentation is a symbiotic relationship between humans and bacteria that preforms three basic functions.

 (1) Pre-digestion of nutrients into more accessible and bio-available forms.
 (2) Nutritional enhancement and creation of unique